RunOnYourOwn/TurfTrack/docs/technical.md

 - All frontend API requests are now handled via Axios, using a generic fetcher utility in `src/lib/fetcher.ts`.
 - React Query is used for caching, background updates, and UI state management.
 - Lawns CRUD UI is fully integrated with the backend, supporting create, read, update, and delete operations via Axios and React Query.

+## Weather Data Deduplication & Scheduling

+- When a lawn is created, backend checks if weather data exists for the location before fetching
+- Weather data is stored per location, not per lawn
+- Celery Beat runs a daily job to update the latest historical and forecast data for all locations
+- Logging is in place to track deduplication and fetch logic

+## Frontend Integration

+- React Query and Axios handle all CRUD and weather data fetching
+- UI is built with shadcn/ui components
+- Weather data is displayed per lawn, but deduplicated at the backend